nuts-foundation/nuts-specification/rfc/rfc003-oauth2-authorization.md

 1. **The requested resource does not contain patient information.** Certain resources do not contain patient information and may therefore be exchanged without user context.
 Resources that fall in this category MUST be marked as such in the specific use case specification.
 2. **The requested resource belongs to a patient.** In this case the resource server MUST validate that user context is present, e.g. an access token has been requested with the _usi_ field.
 The resource server MUST also verify if a known legal base is present for the combination of custodian, actor, subject and resource.
 3. **The actor and custodian are the same.** It may be the case that a care organisation is using multiple service providers.
 In that case each service provider acts on behalf of the care organisation.
-Therefore it's not needed to provide user context.
+Therefore, it's not needed to provide user context.
 It's up to the service providers to provide the correct enforcement of roles and any auditing duties.
 Each of the service providers \(actor and custodian\) MAY use different identifiers for the same care organisation.
-To match the actor and custodian, the resource server MUST check if the proof in the registry that has been provided by the care organisation is the same.
-See RFC00X for the details.

 ### 6.3.
 Error codes

 Different protocols return different types of error messages.
 The format will most likely also differ.
 This means that error messages have to be specified per use-case.
 If an error message supports a text-based error code, then it should support the illegal\_access\_token code.
 If a client receives this error code then it MUST NOT reuse the access token.

+## 7 Current issues

+### Matching of actor name to login contract
+The login contract contains the name of the actor (care provider).
+The custodian must check if the name matches the issuers name in the registry.
+The registration of names is not yet a part of the registry spec.
+The registration of a care providers name will probably be done by the use of [W3C Verifiable Credentials](https://www.w3.org/TR/vc-data-model/)